wei-mao-2019/LearnTrajDep/README.md

-# Learning Trajectory Dependencies for Human Motion Prediction
+## Learning Trajectory Dependencies for Human Motion Prediction
+This is the code for the paper

+Julieta Martinez, Michael J. Black, Javier Romero.
+_On human motion prediction using recurrent neural networks_.
+In CVPR 17.

+It can be found on arxiv as well: https://arxiv.org/pdf/1705.02445.pdf

+The code in this repository was written by [Julieta Martinez](https://github.com/una-dinosauria/) and [Javier Romero](https://github.com/libicocco/).

 ### Dependencies

 * [h5py](https://github.com/h5py/h5py) -- to save samples